 On to main!
 The curry was delicious!
 The rice was perfect.
-The naan the others had was so tempting but I was happy to be part of the ‘norm’.
+The naan bread everyone else had to accompany their curry was so tempting, but I was happy to be part of the ‘norm’ – even if I didn’t have any naan.

 But then my abdomen started to ache.
 And not through too much food!
 I’ve been glutened!
 Damn.
 I took a couple of ibuprofen to fend off the pain and sat while the others finished their meal.

 The pudding selection had no gluten free option which was saddening.
-However, I found out after a read online that the After Eights with my coffee were gluten free!
+However, I found out after a read online that the After Eights with my coffee was gluten-free!
 Yey!

 Overall I give the Ashoka Ashton Lane 2.5/5 for being coeliac friendly.